Roy Hodgson

 Roy Hodgson (born 9 August 1947) is an English former football manager and player.

-He has managed 22 different teams in eight countries, beginning in Sweden with Halmstad in the 1976 season.
+He has managed 22 different teams in eight countries, beginning in Sweden with Halmstad in 1976.
 He later guided the Switzerland national team to the last 16 of the 1994 World Cup and qualification for Euro 1996; Switzerland had not qualified for a major tournament since the 1960s.
 From 2006 to 2007, he managed the Finland national team, guiding them to their highest-ever FIFA ranking of 33rd place and coming close to qualifying for a major tournament for the first time in their history.
 He managed the England national team from May 2012 to June 2016.
 Other clubs that Hodgson has managed include Inter Milan, Blackburn Rovers, Malmö, Grasshoppers, Copenhagen, Udinese, Fulham, Liverpool, West Bromwich Albion, Watford, and boyhood club Crystal Palace, whom he managed for 200 games across two spells.

+Hodgson is one of only five managers, alongside Ignacio Trelles, Luiz Felipe Scolari, Dick Advocaat and Giovanni Trapattoni, to have managed 1,000 or more club games and 100 or more national team games.

 Hodgson served several times as a member of UEFA's technical study group at the European Championships and was also a member of the FIFA technical study group at the 2006 World Cup.
 Hodgson speaks five languages, and has worked as a television pundit in several of the countries in which he has coached.